cdens/AXBPS/README.md

 ## Python requirements/dependencies
-This program was developed in Python 3.8, with the GUI built using PyQt5.
+This program is supported by Python versions >= 3.8, with the GUI built using PyQt5.

 ### Installing Dependencies: